rengas/tamil-tech-dictionary/README.md

 ### [Meaning Guru](https://www.meaningguru.com/en-ta/)

 # TODO
-1. Write scripts to Order words inside each letter properly.
+1. Write script to Order words inside each letter properly.
-2. Write scripts to send to postgres database.
+2. Write script to send to postgres database.
 3. Setup a website to let users search for words.
+4. Write API for others to acess the words.